Real Estate Lingo Decoded

 Gross Income: money earned before taxes and other deductions.
 Sometimes it may include income from self-employment, rental property, alimony, child support, public assistance payments, and retirement benefits.

-Homeowner's Insurance: an insurance policy that combines protection against damage to a dwelling and its contents including fire, storms or other damages with protection against claims of negligence or inappropriate action that result in someone's injury or property damage.
-Most lenders require homeowners insurance to be in place before releasing funds.
-Flood insurance is generally not included in standard policies and must be purchased separately.
+Homeowner's Insurance: an insurance policy that combines protection against damage to a dwelling and its contents including fire, storms or other damages with protection against claims of negligence.

 HVAC: Heating, Ventilation and Air Conditioning; a home's heating and cooling system.